 2) At this time, we are constantly evaluating COVID-19 hot spots across the U.S. and the unique circumstances surrounding these geographical areas, which will be evaluated on a case-by-case basis.
 Some clients may be referred to local programs due to concern over high levels of exposure.

-3) All new admissions, if medically cleared, will be housed in Station House 1 for the first 48 hours.
-All clinical programming, medical interventions, meals and recreational activities will take place in House 1.
+3) All new admissions will be housed in Station House 1 for the first 48 hours.
+All clinical programming, medical interventions, meals and recreational activities will take place in their room.
 This observation period will allow time to assess potential exposure risk to COVID-19.

-4) All new admissions will arrive with an immediate discharge plan in the event they become ill (i.e. drive home, drive to a friend’s home, drive to a family member’s home).
-This plan will require self-transportation to a safe location within 24 hours of the IAFF Center of Excellence, which will be determined and documented prior to admission.
+4) All new admissions will arrive with a 24-hour discharge plan in the event they become ill (i.e. drive home, drive to a friend’s home, drive to a family member’s home).
+This plan will require self-transportation to a safe location, which will be determined and documented prior to admission.

 5) All staff and patients will wear masks while on campus at all times.
 When not wearing a mask, patients and staff are to place the mask in a paper lunch bag or plastic bag that is labeled with the patient’s/staff’s name.